aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/3-add-wallet-support.md

 10. Start the local server with `npm start` and open the app in the browser.

 We now have a working Wallet connect button and a wallet selector modal.
 Feel free to play with it and connect a wallet with it.

+Then learn how to [fetch data from chain](./4-fetch-data-from-chain.md).